 Understanding and Negotiating International and Cross-Cultural Difference

-5. Anthropology Majorslearn to deploy a holistic and comparative approach to provide a fresh perspective on issues such as sustainability, human rights, migration/immigration/forced resettlement, educational inequity, gender/sexuality, urban environment/design, health/illness/medical care.
+5. Anthropology Majorslearn to deploy a holistic and comparative approach to provide a fresh perspective on issues related to topics such as sustainability, human rights, migration/immigration/forced resettlement, educational inequity, gender and sexuality, race and ethnicity, urban environment and design, health, illness, and medical care.

 6. Anthropology students can learn to teach, mentor, and manage others.
 They can learn the fundamentals of curriculum development and lesson planning, testing/grading, teaching writing and study skills, and working in a team of different class cohorts.